-☐ Parents/legal guardians/foster parents

-☐ Other family members

-☐ Physicians/health care providers

-☐ Preschool programs

-☐ School system personnel

-☐ Community agencies
+☐ School system personnel☐ Community agencies

 ☐ Private school personnel

 ☐ Others who are concerned about a child's development

 A child should be referred when:

-☐ A health or medical disorder interferes with development or learning.

-☐ A child seems to have difficulty seeing or hearing.

-☐ A child appears to have social, emotional or behavioral difficulties that affect his/her ability to learn.
+Ц A health or medical disorder interferes with development or learning.
+A child seems to have difficulty seeing or hearing.
+A child appears to have social, emotional or behavioral difficulties that affec his/her ability to learn. П A child has diagnosed progressive or degenerative condition that will

-☐ A child has diagnosed progressive or degenerative condition that will eventually impairor impede the child's ability to learn.
+☐ A child has diagnosed progressive or degenerative condition that will eventually impair or impede the child's ability to learn.

-A child seems to have difficulty understanding directions like others that
+☐ A child seems to have difficulty understanding directions like others that are his/her age

-A child's speech is not understandable to family or friends.
+☐ A child's speech is not understandable to family or friends.

-A child has difficulty with reading, math, or other school subjects.
+☐ A child has difficulty with reading, math, or other school subjects.